 One rule in this section stated campers could not receive packages at the campground.
 They did not read this section because it did not pertain to their travel circumstances.

-Jason had placed an order to be delivered to the campground, but it was declined by the front office.
+Jason had placed an order to be delivered to the campground, but the front office declined it.
 The delivery driver saw the importance of the package and contacted Jason to arrange pickup off of the campground’s property, but when Jason returned he was instructed that he and his family needed to leave.

 Law enforcement officers arrived to supervise Jason and his family as they packed.
 Luckily they were able to find another park in the area that accommodated them and informed them that they were not the first family to be kicked out of this specific location.